juanjq/LST-camera_validation/README.md

 ```
 And this ones will be the runs that we are going to extract the data.

+- Once we have this we open the notebook `main.ipynb`, and complete the parameters section

 # Dark pedestal & pedestal with background